 Amount Awarded: £1449

-This project aims to raise reading levels and attainment amongst pupils who are interested in working in agriculture and self-employed businesses.
-Representatives from external organisations will be invited to the library to speak to pupils about literacy in the workplace and library stock related to topics will be purchased.
-The library will work closely with the Support for Learning and Rural Skills departments to engage with pupils.
+Raising reading levels and attainment amongst pupils interested in working in agriculture and creating their own business was the aim of this innovative programme.
+Representatives from external organisations were invited to speak to pupils about literacy in the workplace whilst library stock related to topics was also purchased.
+Throughout the project the library worked closely with the Support for Learning and Rural Skills departments to engage with pupils.

 Amount Awarded: £8050

-The focus of Nature Explorers is offering young people and families the opportunity to engage in Science, Technology Engineering and Mathematics (STEM) activities.
-Events focus on early years education to pursuing a career or life-long interest in these fields.
+Nature Explorers offered young people and families the opportunity to engage in Science, Technology Engineering and Mathematics (STEM) activities.
+Events focused on early years education and young people who wanted to pursue a career or life-long interest in these fields.

 Kick off Reading with Morton FC